 Markup is always defined in 2D space so we need to project the 3D points that are returned in the pickFromPoint() function into 2D space.
 This is accomplished by the projectPoint() function which takes a 3D position and translates it into a 2D position based on the current camera.

-This point can then be used to define the center of the circle.
+This point is then be used to define the center of the circle.
 In this case, we choose a fixed radius of 2.
 This is enough to draw a circle with otherwise default attributes via the drawCircle() function.
 If we have already defined the second point, we can draw this point as well.

-For more details on the Markup capabilities of the HOOPS Web Viewer component, please refer to the Programming Guide.
+For more details on the markup capabilities of the HOOPS Web Viewer component, please refer to the Programming Guide.

 Running the Application

 Let's run our code and see the result.
 After selecting the operator, two individual clicks will select the start and endpoint of the measurement.
 After that, the operator starts over and a new measurement is created.

 You will notice that the operator "snaps" to each visible edge within a given proximity.
 This behavior can be controlled either by configuring the pickFromPoint function with the PickConfig class or by modifying the pick tolerance via SelectionManager.setPickTolerance.

 Displaying Line and Distance